 In general, every accepted manuscript means the paper must be of high quality, which should have originality, provide strong evidence for its conclusions, and be of great importance to researchers and interesting to readers in the related field.

 All reviewers' comments along with the authors' responses will be posted online anonymously upon acceptance of the manuscript.
 On rare occasions, the Editor may edit a report to remove offensive language or comments that reveal confidential information about other matters.
-Editorial office encourage commentary on published research as necessary to advance scientific discourse, which may also involve challenges, clarifications, etc.
+Editorial Office encourage commentary on published research as necessary to advance scientific discourse, which may also involve challenges, clarifications, etc.

 Only the papers that meet our editorial criteria can be sent for formal peer-review.
 Submissions of insufficient interest or poor quality will be rejected promptly by Editor without external review.